beancount/docs/docs/09_beancount_query_language.md

       AND 'trip-new-york' IN tags
       AND NOT payee = 'Uncle Boons'

-Unlike SQL, bean-query does not implement [<span class="underline">three-valued logic</span>](https://www.postgresql.org/docs/9.6/static/functions-logical.html) for NULL.
-This means that e.g. the expression NULL = NULL yields TRUE instead of NULL, which simplifies things, but may come as a surprise to veteran SQL users.
+Unlike SQL, bean-query does not implement [<span class="underline">three-valued logic</span>](https://www.postgresql.org/docs/9.6/static/functions-logical.html) for `NULL`.
+This means that e.g. the expression `NULL = NULL` yields `TRUE` instead of `NULL`, which simplifies things, but may come as a surprise to veteran SQL users.

 Simple Functions<a id="simple-functions"></a>
 ---------------------------------------------